spinnaker/spinnaker.github.io/setup/canary/index.md

 ## Specify the scope of canary configs

-Each [canary configuration](/guides/user/canary/config/) is available to all pipeline canary stages in all apps, by default.
-But you can change that so each canary config is only visible to the app in which it is created:
+By default, each [canary configuration](/guides/user/canary/config/) is visible to all pipeline canary stages in all apps.
+But you can change that so each canary config can be used only within the app in which it was created:

 ```
 hal config canary edit --show-all-configs-enabled false